-My proposal to DH2020, accepted in the long paper category.
-The in-person conference was cancelled and as of 2021 I have not revisited this proposal yet.
+This proposal to DH 2020 was accepted in the long paper category.
+The in-person conference was cancelled.
+As of 2023, I have not revisited this proposal yet.

-or the FAIR data principlesWilkinson, Dumontier, Aalbersberg, et al., “The FAIR Guiding Principles for scientific data management and stewardship,” March 2016.
+or the FAIR data principlesWilkinson et al., “The FAIR Guiding Principles for scientific data management and stewardship,” 2016.

 , and existing information practices?
 We describe the theoretical basis and practical steps for a subject-oriented approach to this problem, examining data-related expectations through the lens of documentarity.

 In 1934, Belgian bibliographer Paul Otlet published a Treaty of documentation in which he outlined the “Aims of documentation”:

 “Universal as to their purpose; reliable and true; complete; fast; up to date; easy to obtain; collected in advance and ready to be communicated; made available to the greatest number of people.”Otlet, cited, p.
 6.

 In 2016, the FAIR principles were published along similar lines:

 “To be Findable; to be Accessible; to be Interoperable; to be Reusable.”Wilkinson et al., art. cit., p.
 4.

 They differ in some ways: Otlet viewed the Aims as a whole, with openness as a critical element, while FAIR is modular and not necessarily synonymous with open data.
 But more importantly, they both describe a plan which is meant to precede and guide implementation.
 Otlet’s Aims are broken down into goals related to the actual “biblio-technie” or “bibliothéconomie”Otlet, cited, pp. 372–375.